NageswarB/zooplussytemtest/README.md

 # About This Project

-This project is a simple framework solution to validate the asset filters on https://www.wolf-of-wilderness.com application , when search products with
+This project is a simple framework solution to validate the asset filters on https://www.wolf-of-wilderness.com application , when search products with some default asset filters and relavence food flavour

 # Tools , Approaches and Technologies Used